-- Regenerative farming, Indigenous kinship worldviews, heritage grains, and building climate resilience on the landscape - Helping Mistawasis adapt to climate change through reconnecting with the land, fostering food sovereignty, and reintroducing bison - The influence of social dimensions (e.g., gender, age, culture) on how people experience and respond to climate change, and how to build these considerations into adaptation planning processes

-11:00 AM Alanna Carlson & Keaton Sinclair, AKreGeneration Roger Daniels, Mistawasis Nêhiyawak Michaela Sidloski, University of Saskatchewan 12:00 PM LUNCH 1:00 PM Image: Second systemTool Corner: ClimateData.ca, Casey Clunas, Canadian Centre for Climate Services This session will explore key features and resources on ClimateData.ca, a climate data portal designed to help decision makers build a more resilient Canada.

-MANAGING WATER IN A CHANGING CLIMATE

-Moderated by Jessica Vanstone, Government of Saskatchewan

-This informative session will address the pressing issues of water management, flooding, and drought with a focus on the unique context of the Prairie region.
+- The influence of social dimensions (e.g., gender, age, culture) on how people experience and respond to climate change, and how to build these considerations into adaptation planning processes - Helping Mistawasis adapt to climate change through reconnecting with the land, fostering food sovereignty, and reintroducing bison - Alanna and Keaton will share insights learned on their farm, including the motivation behind the transition to regenerative farming, the benefits to the land and climate, and the techniques used to restore the land back to its natural balance 11:00 AM Michaela Sidloski, University of Saskatchewan Roger Daniels, Mistawasis Nêhiyawak Alanna Carlson & Keaton Sinclair, AKreGeneration 12:00 PM LUNCH 1:00 PM TOOL CORNER: ClimateData.ca Casey Clunas, Canadian Centre for Climate Services This session will explore key features and resources on ClimateData.ca, a climate data portal designed to help decision makers build a more resilient MANAGING WATER IN A CHANGING CLIMATE Moderated by Jessica Vanstone, Government of Saskatchewan This informative session will address the pressing issues of water management, flooding, and drought with a focus on the unique context of the Prairie region.
 Topics:

-- Key insights and lessons learned from the development of a First Nations Drought Resiliency Needs Assessment - The importance of connecting program delivery to community engagement and knowledge transfer - Enhancing resilient municipal infrastructure and services in the City of Saskatoon and preparing the community for climate challenges - An overview of how the Buffalo Pound Water Treatment Plant Renewal Project is reducing its overall impact on the environment
+- Key insights and lessons learned from the development of a First Nations Drought Resiliency Needs Assessment - The importance of connecting program delivery to community engagement and knowledge transfer - Enhancing resilient municipal infrastructure and services in the City of Saskatoon and preparing the community for climate challenges - An overview of how the Buffalo Pound Water Treatment Plant Renewal Project is reducing its overall impact on the environment A First Nations Drought Resiliency Needs Assessment Scott Millar, North Saskatchewan Watershed Alliance & Michael Martineau, Confederacy of Treaty Six First Nations Where Water, Wellness, and Communities Meet Bridget Andrews, Saskatchewan Association of Watersheds 1:15 PM Advancing Water Conservation and Preparing for Climate Challenges in Saskatoon Genevieve Russell, City of Saskatoon Buffalo Pound Water Treatment Plant Renewal: Building Sustainable, Resilient, and Efficient Water Infrastructure Ryan Johnson, Buffalo Pound Water Treatment Corporation 2:30 PM BREAK 3:00 PM

-1:15 PM A First Nations Drought Resiliency Needs Assessment, Scott Millar, North Saskatchewan Watershed Alliance & Michael Martineau, Confederacy of Treaty First Six Nations Where Water, Wellness and Communities Meet, Bridget Andrews, Saskatchewan Association of Watersheds Advancing Water Conservation and Preparing for Climate Challenges in Saskatoon, Genevieve Russell , City of Saskatoon Buffalo Pound Water Treatment Plant Renewal: Building Sustainable, Resilient, and Efficient Water Infrastructure, Ryan Johnson , Buffalo Pound Water Treatment Corporation 2:30 PM BREAK 3:00 PM TOOL CORNER: Climate Insight, Sheri Young, ICLEI Canada Attendees will be introduced to the free services and resources provided in Housing, Infrastructure and Communities Canada's Climate Toolkit, including the Climate Help Desk, the Climate Resilient Infrastructure Service, and Climate Insight.
-Please bring a laptop or tablet to allow full participation in this session

-RESILIENT LOCAL FOOD SYSTEMS

-Moderated by Sandra Sutter, Farm Credit Canada

-This session will explore how to create sustainable agricultural practices that support food sovereignty, community health, and ecological balance in a changed and changing climate.
+TOOL CORNER: Climate Insight | Sheri Young, ICLEI Canada Attendees will be introduced to the free services and resources provided in Housing, Infrastructure and Communities Canada's Climate Toolkit, including the Climate Help Desk, the Climate Resilient Infrastructure Service, and Climate Insight.
+Please bring a laptop or tablet to allow full participation in this session RESILIENT LOCAL FOOD SYSTEMS Moderated by Sandra Sutter, Farm Credit Canada This session will explore how to create sustainable agricultural practices that support food sovereignty, community health, and ecological balance in a changed and changing climate.
+Topics: